hpyproject/hpyproject.org/pages/index.rst

 - ultrajson-hpy_: this was the first real-world module to be ported to HPy.
-It is a nice fit because it only exports functions (as opposed as custom types) and require only a small number of API functions.
+It is a nice fit because it only exports functions (as opposed as custom types) and requires only a small number of API functions.

-- piconumpy_: as the name suggests, this is a minimal numpy-like module which defines a custom type (similar to ``ndarray`` but with much less features of course).
+- piconumpy_: as the name suggests, this is a minimal numpy-like module which defines a custom type (similar to ``ndarray`` but with many fewer features of course).

 - numpy-hpy_: one of our ambitious goals is to port numpy to HPy, and to use this experience to better understand how to design the API.
-This is still is a **very** early stage though.
+This is still at a **very** early stage though.

 .. _ultrajson-hpy: https://github.com/hpyproject/ultrajson-hpy